clippefuentes/RustUltimateCrashCourse/README.md

 # Ultimate Rust Crash Course
+# This repo is just to keep track of my progress for this Course
+## To have access the course, you can view it via Udemy

 This is the companion repository for the [Ultimate Rust Crash Course] published online, presented live at O'Reilly virtual events, or in person.
 You will get the most out of this training